-The macro RPC is defined as the conjunction of four clauses each of which except for the last one describes properties explicitly specified in [4].
+The macro RPC is defined as the conjunction of four clauses each of which except for the last one describes properties explicitly specified in [3].
 The last clause OnlyInternsInRemoteCalls specifies that any of the events Read:[?,id,internal], Write:[?,id,internal] and Return:[?,?,?,id,internal] only occurs during the handling of RPC calls.
-It seems clear that it was not the intention of [4] to allow read and write procedure calls on the remote site to happen without being triggered by some remote procedure call.
-The first clause, RemoteCallAndReturnAlternates specifies as required in [4] that remote procedure calls are blocking in the sense that a process stops after issuing a call while waiting for the corresponding return to occur.
+It seems clear that the specifier did not mean for read and write procedure calls on the remote site to happen without being triggered by some remote procedure call.
+But, the requirement is not made explicit in [3].
+The first clause, RemoteCallAndReturnAlternates specifies as required in [3] that remote procedure calls are blocking in the sense that a process stops after issuing a call and waits for the corresponding return to occur.
 Hence, there may be multiple outstanding remote calls but not more than one triggered by the same process.
-Both clauses are straightforwardly defined in FIDO.
+Both clauses are straightforwardly defined in Fido.